Are you looking for the traits and signs that allow you to spot (and potentially avoid) a low value man?

 Tracey’s intuition is confirmed by psychologist Martin Seligman: people with an external locus of control are more likely to fall into “learned helplessness” after just a few failed attempts at whatever task they’re working on.

 On the other hand, people with an internal locus of control are confident, energetic and optimistic.

 Low value men have an external locus of control.

-That means that all of us, sometimes, can act or think low value and we all score differently on different traits.
+That means that all of us, sometimes, can act or think low value.

 And that’s OK.